adnanusman/floating-button-wp/readme.txt

 2. You need to enable the button from the Theme Customizer options.
 There should be a new section called: Floating Button
 3. You can change the button text, colors etc from these settings as well.
 4. Add something to the 'Content Sidebar' that is also created once the plugin is activated.
 Anything you add in this sidebar will become visible once the button is pressed, and will go back into its hiding state if the button is pressed again.

+== Screenshots ==

+1. The button.
+2. The button expanded.
+3. Theme customizer options.
+4. The sidebar to add content to.